 Do you ever feel like life is moving a little faster than you are?
-All these new fangled sayings, apps, hairstyles, etc. In addition to an outdated fashion sense, you’re probably getting left behind at complex PCB design as well.
+All these new sayings, apps, hairstyles, etc. In addition to an outdated fashion sense, you’re probably getting left behind at complex PCB design as well.
 Between the advent of the Internet of Things (IoT) and wearable electronics, PCB design requirements are becoming more and more advanced.
-You need to keep your eye on the design techniques that can make PCBs smaller, faster, and more flexible in order to keep up with the times.
+You need to keep your eye on the design techniques that can make the PCB layout smaller, faster, and more flexible in order to keep up with the times.
 In addition to keeping abreast of design trends, you will likely need training in how to implement the techniques they require.

 Integrated (IC) manufacturers are answering the call for small with finer pitch packages, which makes your life more complicated.
 Things like ball grid arrays (BGAs) and quad flat packages (QFPs) are shrinking, which may require more efficient fanout strategies.